 You know those vibrantly colored cable cars that are plastered all over Instagram?

-Yeah, those bad boys are from Lisbon.
-This form of Lisbon public transportation is known as a tram (shocking, I know).
+Yeah, those bad boys are from Lisbon and are commonly known as trams (shocking, I know).

-These trams are sometimes the only way that locals can access the more remote and hilly regions of Lisbon, that are not reachable by bus, (so don’t be the dick that doesn’t let the local ride the tram home),
+These trams are sometimes the only way that locals can access the more remote neighborhoods in Lisbon, that are not reachable by bus, (so don’t be the dick and let the locals ride the tram home),

-This mode of transportation is a fun way to tour Lisbon and experience some of the historic charms that this city has to offer.
+This mode of transportation is also a fun way to tour Lisbon and experience the historic charms of this lovely city.

 At some of the more central stops:

-People will actually wait hours just to board this tram.
-I mean I would never do that because I’m from New York and have no patience for that kind of wait.
+People will wait hours just to board this tram.
+Personally, I would never do that because I’m from New York and have no patience for that kind of wait.

-I suggest riding the tram either early in the morning or late at night when most people are onto.
-This way, not only will you avoid a long wait but you will also avoid the feeling of being squished into a sardine can as you are packed into the tram with 20 other people (And not an exaggeration.
-Claustrophobia party of one).
+I suggest riding the tram either early in the morning or late at night when most people are asleep.
+This way, you’ll avoid the long wait that is associated with huge crowds.

 Now, if neither of these options is appealing to you:

 You can also try to board the tram at a less popular stop.
 I boarded the tram near Lisbon Cathedral and had no problem getting on and off tram 28.